-- HB 2640/SB 1601 (the "Path to 100 Act") - HB 3446/SB 529 (the "Coal to Solar and Energy Storage Act") - HB 1472/SB 1100 (the "Climate Union Jobs Act") - HB 4074/SB 2896 (the "Consumers and Climate First Act")
+- HB 1734/SB 311 (the "Downstate Energy Affordability Act") - HB 2640/SB 1601 (the "Path to 100 Act") - HB 3446/SB 529 (the "Coal to Solar and Energy Storage Act") - HB 1472/SB 1100 (the "Climate Union Jobs Act") - HB 4074/SB 2896 (the "Consumers and Climate First Act")

-While the Illinois General Assembly convened only intermittently in 2020 after the COVID-19 pandemic emerged in 2020, Senate-organized working groups met across the spring of 2020 and were followed by working groups organized by the Governor's Office across the summer and fall of 2020.
+While the Illinois General Assembly convened only intermittently in 2020 after the COVID-19 pandemic emerged, Senate-organized working groups met across the spring of 2020 and were followed by working groups organized by the Governor's Office across the summer and fall of 2020.
 Additional House and Senate legislative working groups were convened across April and May of 2021, with interested stakeholders working diligently toward compromise legislation borrowing elements from each of the above-listed bills.
 Drafts of omnibus energy bills incorporating elements of these and other proposals were produced by legislative staff across the final week of the General Assembly's Spring 2021 session.
 That session concluded on May 31, 2021 without meaningful legislative advancement, despite significant progress in negotiations.